naheim/rTutorials/manipulatedf.md

-# Working with and manipulating large data frames to aggreate and summarize data.
+# Working with R, including manipulating large data frames to aggreate and summarize data.

 ## Table of contents